HackCampus/website/app/faq/index.static.md

 ## Will there be an interview?

 We suggest to companies to approach the hiring process for interns just like how they would hire full-time engineers, so you may have to complete a technical interview, code challenge, and/or a "culture fit" interview.
 This is completely up to the company, and every company has a different approach to hiring.
 If you have any concerns about what you will be required to know for the interviews, don't hesitate to reach out to us once you have applied.
+We offer an [interview guide](http://hackcampus.io/interview-guide) that covers some recommended topics to prepare, which should help you in any technical interview situation.

 ## When is the internship?